survivejs/react-book/manuscript/07_from_todo_to_kanban.md

 export default connect(App, cursor);
 ```

-We define a stub for our tree at the beginning.
-If it's available at the storage, we'll use it.
-If not, we'll use a default one.
-We also make sure we stash the tree to storage once the application gets terminated.
+We define a stub for our tree at the beginning and define a schema for it.
+The schema is based on [typology](https://github.com/jacomyal/typology) syntax which is simple yet powerful.
+After that we do some storage checks (XXX: this will likely go back to a decorator).

 Finally we connect our baobab tree with `App` like this: